carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 - "Describe the significance of the Docker Hub naming scheme."
 keypoints:
 - "`Dockerfile`s specify what is within Docker images."
-- "The `docker build` command is used to build an image from a `Dockerfile`."
+- "The `docker image build` command is used to build an image from a `Dockerfile`."
 - "You can share your Docker images through the Docker Hub so that others can create Docker containers from your images."
 ---